cloudflare/cloudflare-docs/content/analytics/graphql-api/tutorials/querying-magic-transit-tunnel-bandwidth-analytics/index.md

 In this example, you are going to use the GraphQL Analytics API to query Magic Transit Ingress Tunnel Traffic over a specified time period.

-The following API call will request Magic Transit Ingress Tunnel Traffic over a one hour period and output the requested fields.
+The following API call will request Magic Transit Ingress Tunnel Traffic over a one-hour period and output the requested fields.
 Be sure to replace `CLOUDFLARE_ACCOUNT_ID`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_API_KEY` with your email and API credentials, and adjust the `datetime_geg` and `datetime_leq `values as needed.

 The following example queries for ingress traffic.
-To query for egress, then change the value in the direction filter.
+To query for egress, change the value in the direction filter.

 ## API Call